 All of the recorded downloads on this site are in the form of an MP3 file.
 You will need an MP3 player like Windows Media Player (you probably already have this as it comes with Windows) or RealPlayer.
 In the off-chance you don’t have a media player on your device, you can download Real Player for free at RealPlayer

-I have tried to include MP3 demonstrations of as many tunes as I possibly could.
-I have made most of them myself, but I would like to thank the many composer/arrangers who agreed to provide recordings of themselves playing their own tunes.
-While we charged for complete mp3 downloads when the site started, I now believe that site users need to be able to hear entire tunes before they decide if they want to purchase the sheet music, so the mp3 files can now be heard in their entirety as you browse, and then downloaded for free.
+I record MP3 demonstrations of all tune I have made most of them myself, but I would like to thank the many composer/arrangers who agreed to provide recordings of themselves playing their own tunes.
+While we charged for complete MP3 downloads when the site started, I now believe that want to hear entire tunes before they purchase the sheet music, so the MP3 files can now be heard in their entirety as you browse, and then downloaded for free.

 All of the public domain tunes, and many of the copyright pieces, have been recorded by myself.
 At the beginning of the project I used a practice chanter.
 Later, when I grew tired of figuring out where to take breaths, I stuck the practice chanter into a pipe bag.
-Later still, when I grew tired of blowing altogether, I began using a Deger electronic chanter, and have continued in this direction because of ease of use and recording and the quite pleasant sound it makes.
+Later still, when I grew tired of blowing altogether, I began using a Deger electronic chanter.
+I have now moved on to the Blair Digital Chanter which has much more versatility, vitality and functionality.

 All tunes here will have a “Level of Difficulty” assigned to them.
 These levels are not absolute; they are relative to the time signatures they are describing.
 If this was an absolute list, then every slow air would be listed as “easy” and every hornpipe as “very difficult.”

 So, if a 4-parted hornpipe is described as “easy” this does not mean it will be easy like a slow air.
 It means that, as hornpipes go, this is an easy hornpipe.
-But if you’ve never been able to play hornpipes, it will still be a difficult tune for you.
+But if hornpipes are generally above your comfort level, even a hornpipe labelled as “easy” will be a difficult tune for you.

-One of the great benefits of pipetunes.ca is to be found in the settings (the physical way an author wrote the sheet music, which results in a “version” of a song) of the tunes.
-Some of the great books of pipe music contain settings that are antiquated, unwisely gracenoted, or are pointed in ways that may simply reflect one piper’s idiosyncracies 75 years ago.
+One of the great benefits of pipetunes.ca is to be found in the settings — the physical way an author wrote the sheet music, which results in a “version” of a tune.
+Some of the great books of pipe music contain settings that are antiquated, gracenoted poorly, or are pointed in ways that may simply reflect one piper’s idiosyncracies 100 years ago.